Reference Points, Risk-Taking Behavior, and Competitive Outcomes in Sequential Settings: Estimation

 As the second empirical exercise, we use a linear probability model to estimate the probability of successfully lifting the attempt weight.
 We regress the outcome on the observed characteristics as follows:

-where $Y_{it}$ is whether the attempt is successful ($Y_{it}=1$) or not ($Y_{it}=0$), $\tilde{Z}_{it}^{k}$ is a pressure variable during lifting, $\eta_{it}$ is assumed to be an i.i.d. error, and $\delta$ represents the coefficient for the difference between lifter $i$'s attempt weight and his current best.
+where $Y_{it}$ is whether the attempt is successful ($Y_{it}=1$) or not ($Y_{it}=0$), $\tilde{Z}_{it}^{k}$ is a pressure variable during lifting, $\eta_{it}$ is assumed to be an i.i.d. error, and $\delta$ represents the coefficient for the difference between lifter $i$'s attempt weight and his personal best.
 Note that $\tilde{W}_{it}^{k}$, the choice of attempt weight, may be correlated with unobserved body conditions in $\eta$, potentially causing endogeneity issues.
 To address this, we employ a two-stage least squares (2SLS) regression, using Equation \eqref{eq:regression_attempt} as the first-stage regression, with the exogenous pressure variables during the attempt, $Z_{it}^{k}$, serving as instrumental variables (IV).
+Our IV strategy requires the exclusion restriction that, conditional on $X_{it}$ and $\tilde{Z}_{it}^{k}$, attempt-stage pressure $Z_{it}^{k}$ affects success probability $Y_{it}$ only through the chosen attempt weight $\tilde{W}_{it}^{k}$.
+This restriction is justified by two features of our design: (1) we control for lifting-stage pressure through $\tilde{Z}_{it}^{k}$, which captures realized rank-change pressure at execution, and (2) we intentionally model attempt and lifting stages separately, so any remaining direct channel from $Z_{it}^{k}$ to $Y_{it}$ is assumed to be limited after conditioning on $X_{it}$ and $\tilde{Z}_{it}^{k}$.

-The pressure variable $\tilde{Z}_{it}^{k}$ during the lift is equal to one if the attempt involves overtaking a higher-ranked rival or being overtaken by a lower-ranked rival, and zero otherwise.
-These variables capture the potential for rank changes through overtaking or being overtaken.
+The pressure variable $\tilde{Z}_{it}^{k}$ during the lift consists of two indicator variables.
+The first, $\mathbf{1}(\text{Turned around})_{it}^{k}$, equals one if a lower-ranked rival's $k$-th successful attempt exceeds lifter $i$'s current best outcome, and zero otherwise.
+When this indicator equals one, the lower rival has already recorded a lift above lifter $i$'s current best at that stage, so lifter $i$ would be overtaken in the interim ranking if he fails to improve upon his current best in the ongoing attempt.
+The second, $\mathbf{1}(\text{Turning around})_{it}^{k}$, equals one if lifter $i$'s $k$-th attempt weight exceeds the higher-ranked rival's current best outcome, and zero otherwise.
+When this indicator equals one, a successful lift would place lifter $i$'s outcome above the higher rival's current best, potentially reversing their ranking depending on the outcome of the higher rival's subsequent attempt.
+These variables capture the potential for rank changes through being overtaken or overtaking, respectively.